abhikarnati333/abhikarnati333/README.md

 </details>

 💼 Sharing updates on <a href="https://www.linkedin.com/in/abhikarnati/">LinkedIn</a> <br>
-☕️ Buy me some chai so I can make my projects <a href="https://www.paypal.me/abhikarnati/">PayPal</a>
+☕️ Buy me some chai so I can make more projects <a href="https://www.paypal.me/abhikarnati/">PayPal</a>